Practical guide: when to use ChatGPT, Claude, or Perplexity

 - Briefly explain the 3 most important optimizations

 Claude's coding strength lies in understanding complex context and producing clean, maintainable code.
-Use ChatGPT for quick fixes, choose Claude for thorough refactoring.
+For quick fixes, use ChatGPT; for thorough refactoring, choose Claude.

 When NOT to use Claude

-Avoid Claude for time-sensitive information (limited internet access), when you need to do multiple short tasks quickly (ChatGPT is faster), or for pure research with source citation (Perplexity is better).
+Avoid Claude for time-sensitive information (limited internet access), when you need to quickly complete multiple short tasks (ChatGPT is faster), or for pure research with source attribution (Perplexity is better).

 When to use Perplexity: current research and data gathering